silverstripe/cow/docker/README.md

 #### ./docker/bin/release

-Same as `docker/bin/run`, but always pulls the latest container image and adds extra checks for SSH access to GitHub.
+Same as `docker/bin/run`, but with ssh-agent reading your keys for accessing GitHub from within the container

 #### ./docker/bin/run